G. C. Ligertwood

-Sir George Coutts Ligertwood (1888-1967), commonly referred to as G. C. Ligertwood, was a Judge of the Supreme Court of South Australia (12 July 1945-14 October 1958).
+PTE The Hon.
+Justice Sir George Coutts Ligertwood (15 October 1888 - 13 October 1967), commonly referred to as G. C. Ligertwood, was a Judge of the Supreme Court of South Australia (12 July 1945-14 October 1958).

 Early life and education

 Ligertwood was born on 15 October 1888, a son of William Leith Ligertwood of Maylands, a suburb of Adelaide, South Australia.
 He was educated at Norwood Public school, followed by the Grote Street Pupil Teachers' School (became Adelaide High School), where he won an exhibition for three years at the University of Adelaide.
 He graduated BA in 1908 and LLB in 1910, winning the Stow prize in three consecutive years, thus securing a Stow Scholarship, and David Murray Scholarship in Private International Law, serving his articles with his uncle J. R. Anderson, KC.

 Career

 Public service

 Ligertwood was admitted to the Bar on 15 December 1910, and the following year was appointed by Chief Justice Sir Samuel Way as his associate, succeeding Mjr.
 W. L. Stuart, who had accepted the position of solicitor to the Land Titles Office.

 In February 1914 Way was appointed Lieut.
 Governor for the duration of Sir Day Bosanquet's absence from the State (he never returned and was succeeded by Henry Galway), and chose Ligertwood to be his private secretary.

 Ligertwood was on 1 September 1915 appointed acting master of the Supreme Court during the absence of Mjr.
 Stuart on military duties.
 At the end of the year he left the public service for private practice.